 Requirements vary according to the program and school.

 Georgia Tech-Lorraine offers masters and PhD programs.
-All students must either be current Georgia Tech students, or apply to and be accepted to Georgia Tech, indicating "Lorraine" as their campus of choice.
+All students must either be current Georgia Tech students, or apply to and be accepted by either the School of Aerospace Engineering, the College of Computing, the School of Electrical & Computer Engineering, or the School of Mechanical Engineering at Georgia Tech, indicating "Lorraine" as their campus of choice.
+There is no formal application for Georgia Tech-Lorraine.

-Contact the Georgia Tech-Lorraine office in Atlanta to let us know of your intent by May 1 for the Fall semester, and by October 1 of the previous year for the Spring semester.
+- Contact the Georgia Tech-Lorraine office in Atlanta to let us know of your intent by May 1 for the Fall semester, and by October 1 of the previous year for the Spring semester.
+Contact Andrea Gappell if you have any questions on the program.

 Current Georgia Tech Students in the OMSCS Program